swiss-seismological-service/sed-SeisComP-contributions/apps/scenvelope/descriptions/scenvelope.rst

 Part of the :ref:`VS` package.

-scenvelope is part of a new SeisComp3 implementation of the `Virtual Seismologist`_ (VS) Earthquake
+scenvelope is part of a new SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake
 Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the `SED Public License for SeisComP Contributions`_.
 It generates